-All discipline documentation forms and detentions are kept on file.
-Student's discipline record will be reflected on the "Social and Work Characteristics" section of the student's report card and impact the awarding of Honors.
+All Discipline Documentation Forms and detention records are kept on file.
+A new student Discipline Documentation Form begins at the start of each trimester.
+The student's discipline record may be reflected on the "Social and Work Characteristics" section of the student's report card and may impact the awarding of Honors.